Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Properties of multilingual pixel models

-\subsection{Clustering by language and script}
+\subsubsection{Clustering by language and script}

-To better understand how they may vary by language we compare our TED-7 model text embeddings and our TED-7 pixel representations.
-Using the multi-way parallel TED-7 validation set, we compute mean-pooled vectors over token embeddings for each sentence from the subword model encoder, or over the linearly projected vectors of the same dimension from the convolutional block in the pixel model.
-We visualize these representations in \autoref{fig:clustering} using t-SNE clustering \cite{vandermaaten08a}.
+To better understand how pixel representations pattern by language and script we compare our model subword embeddings and our pixel representations.
+Using the validation set as input, we compute sentence-level vectors by mean-pooling over token embeddings for each sentence for the subword model, or over the linearly projected vectors of the same dimension from the convolutional block in the pixel model.
+We visualize these representations using t-SNE clustering \cite{vandermaaten08a}, in \autoref{fig:clustering-ted59} for TED-59 and in \autoref{app:clustering_ted7} for the smaller TED-7.

-In the text model, we see clear clustering by source language with little overlap despite parallel sentences used for analysis.
-However, in the pixel model, we see multiple clusters per language, with significant overlap in some cases such as French and German, which are both in the Latin script, and some clustering of Japanese and Chinese, which use common characters.
-We even see some clustering of Russian with the Latin script languages, likely due to the visual similarity of some Cyrillic and Latin characters.
+Pixel representations cluster neatly by script (\ref{pixel-script}), reflecting the strong ability to share information between languages of the same script discussed in \autoref{sec:ted59-script-analysis}.
+Subword embeddings do not cluster as strongly by script despite shared subwords, with many separate clusters for e.g. Latin script languages (\ref{subword-script}).
+We observe that subword embeddings cluster more tightly by language and family (\ref{subword-langfam}), with less representational overlap between languages than we see with pixels (\ref{pixel-langfam}).
+However, the visual model still reflects some similarities within families both within and across scripts.
+For example, in the large Latin-script cluster in \ref{pixel-langfam}, all Uralic languages appear within close proximity of each other, as do Austronesian, and some overlap exists between Cyrillic and Latin representations in \ref{pixel-script}, which likely reflects Slavic family similarities rather than visually similar characters given sentence-level vectors.